jaffamonkey/hugo-serif-theme/exampleSite/content/_index.md

 # Quality matters

-> When I add quality engineering to design & development pipelines, or put a web/mobile app through an accessibility audit, it's backed by 25 years of experience.
+> When I add quality engineering to design & development pipelines, or put a web/mobile app through an accessibility audit, it's backed by 25 years of freelancer experience.

 > I work with transparency and a supportive approach, applying pragmatism to every testing decision.